MontealegreLuis/assert/docs/installation.md

 ### Gradle

-Create a `gradle.properties` file with the following content.
+Create or update your `~/.gradle/gradle.properties` file with the following content.

 ```groovy
 gpr.user=YOUR_USERNAME
 gpr.token=YOUR_TOKEN
 ```

-Add `gradle.properties` to your `.gitignore` to prevent accidentally leaking your access token.

 Alternatively, you can set environment variables `USERNAME` and `TOKEN`.